erjank/teaching/extras.md

 ## You Are Not Your Learners

+FIXME: important enough to move into main text

 People learn best when they care about the topic and believe they can master it.
 Neither fact is particularly surprising, but their practical implications have a lot of impact on what we teach, and the